Collocations about Meetings

 • Face-to-face meetings are effective because they provide better communication.

-• One of the advantages of online meetings is time-saving.
+• One advantage of online meetings is time-saving.

 In a/the meeting vs at a/the meeting